samhedin/rustdoc-to-org/README.md

 # Rustdoc to org
 A Pandoc filter that converts rust documentation to .org-files, and a minor mode to go with!
-This is still in a very early state, but maybe it can help someone.
 ![Demo with helm ag](demo.gif)

 ## Installation

 Installation is somewhat annoying at the moment, in the future I would like to make it easier.
 However, most of these should not be too painful to setup.

+### Prequisites

 * Install Pandoc https://pandoc.org/installing.html
 * Install cargo https://doc.rust-lang.org/cargo/getting-started/installation.html
 * Install ripgrep with `cargo install ripgrep` or one of the alternatives: https://github.com/BurntSushi/ripgrep#installation
 * Install cargo-makedocs by running `cargo install cargo-makedocs` https://github.com/Bunogi/cargo-makedocs

+### The package

+There are two alternatives at the moment.
+Please make an issue if these stop working, as I am figuring things out.

+* With quelpa: `(quelpa '(rustdoc :fetcher github :repo "samhedin/rustdoc-to-org"))`
+* Manually
     * Install helm-ag from MELPA with <kbd>M-x package-install [RET] helm-ag [RET]</kbd> https://github.com/bridgesense/emacs-helm-ag#installation
     * Copy `rustdoc.el` and load it with `(require rustdoc.el)`

 ## Usage